sweenejp/biology-message-board/posts/weekly-announcements-week-3.md

 If you have any questions about the Sample Work assignment, please call, text, or WebMail Mr. Sweeney.

 ## Unit 2 Alternative Test

+There will always be an "alternative test" that you can take at the end of each Unit instead of the test in Connexus.
+[You can take the Unit 2 Alternative Test](/posts/unit-2-alternative-test) when you have completed the rest of Unit 2.